Skin Is Your Ultimate Sports Equipment

-(MENAFN- Dubai PR Network) adidas develops innovative range of active deodorants and shower products, to help fast skin moisture recovery.
+(MENAFN- Mid-East) adidas develops innovative range of active deodorants and shower products, to help fast skin moisture recovery

+Despite the positive physical benefit to our bodies, regular exercise can lead to friction on

 It's time to view pre and post sport body care as part of our workout.
 The new Active Skin & Mind range from adidas complements hard-working athletes with hard-working formulas that reinvent passive pre-workout prep routines and post-exercise cooldowns into active, holistic rituals.